How the 2020 Modern Award changes will affect annualised wages

-- Have the system automatically interpret the timesheet costs based on the award provisions and pay rate template (that would have otherwise applied to the employee had they not been on an annualised wage arrangement).
+- Undertake annual reconciliation of any wage shortfalls.
+This is done by automatically interpreting timesheet costs based on the award provisions and pay rate template (that would have otherwise applied to the employee had they not been on an annualised wage arrangement).

 - Export the data to Excel.

 - Easily process any wage shortfalls in the pay run